 <head> of each page.

 Most real estate marketing advice focuses on social media posting, paid ads, and traditional SEO.
 None of those strategies address AI search visibility.
 According to NAR's 2025 Technology Survey, 58% of agents use ChatGPT regularly, but only a fraction understand how to make their own content appear in AI-generated answers.
 Blake Suddath, Director of Growth at Pemberton Real Estate, is building GEO infrastructure for real estate agents before the market fully shifts, working with agents who want to capture early-mover advantage while competitor adoption remains low.
+The Zillow side of this same equation (AI features, Premier Agent routing, citation patterns) is documented at how Zillow uses AI and what agents should do.

 The difference: generic marketing consultants teach agents to write blog posts and hope Google ranks them.
 The SOI Intelligence System at BlakeSuddath.com builds data-dense reference pages with JSON-LD structured data, named entity authority, quarterly content refreshes, and cross-referenced topic networks designed specifically for AI citation.
 The Open House Automation AI System extends this to event-based lead capture with AI-optimized landing pages.

 Blake Suddath has recruited over 400 real estate agents and coached more than 1,000 since 2020 as Director of Growth at Pemberton Real Estate, Minnesota's largest independent brokerage.
 His SOI Intelligence System and Open House Automation AI System include GEO-optimized reference pages, structured data implementation, and AI citation strategies as core components.
+Once AI search generates inbound leads, the system that converts them starts with a sub-60-second response -- the full follow-up architecture is covered in the blog post AI-Powered Lead Follow-Up: Works While You Sleep.

 On the shift from SEO to GEO: "SEO got you on page 1.
 GEO gets you inside the answer.
 When a consumer asks ChatGPT 'who is the best real estate agent in Minneapolis,' the agent who gets cited is the one with structured data, fresh content, and named authority.
 Not the one with the most backlinks."